alessum/find_right_sum_combination/README.md

 I tried to find the simplest and most shallow circuit.

-**Disclamer:** *since latex is not supperted on github markdown files, the final results is not seems a bit a patchwork but I hope is clear enough*
+**Disclamer:** *since latex is not supperted on github markdown files, the final results looks a bit of a patchwork but I hope is clear enough*

 ## Explanation of the algorithm: